Vision: A community that stays on top of the snow.

-COAC was established in 2009 as the Central Oregon Avalanche Association as a result of an identified need for accurate snow and avalanche information and increased avalanche awareness/education in the Central Oregon vicinity.
+COAC was established in 2009 as the Central Oregon Avalanche Association to provide accurate snow and avalanche information and increase avalanche awareness/education in Central Oregon.
 During the 2017/18 season COAC became officially recognized as a Type 2 avalanche center and in 2018/19 officially changed its name to the Central Oregon Avalanche Center (COAC).

-COAC is an Oregon 501(c)(3) non-profit organization operated by a volunteer Board of Directors that provides financial and general operational oversight to the following subcontracted personnel: two forecasters, two pro observers, and one developmental director.
+COAC is an Oregon 501(c)(3) non-profit organization operated by a volunteer Board of Directors that provides financial and general operational oversight to the following subcontracted personnel: two forecasters, two pro observers, and a development director.
 Learn more about the COAC Board.
 We are presently involved in:

 COAC has made huge improvements to meet the demands of our growing backcountry community.
 Backcountry use continues to grow in the mountains of Central Oregon and our non-profit avalanche forecasting center is working to match strides with the public’s increased need for accurate and useful weather, snowpack, and avalanche information.
-Through bi-weekly advisories, public outreach, and educational events, we are committed to making the backcountry a safer place.
+Through avalanche forecasts, weather data, public outreach, and educational events, we are committed to making the backcountry a safer place.